XPBytes/media_types-serialization/README.md

     # Make sure not to save here but only save in the controller
     book
   end

+  # applicaton/vnd.acme.book.create+json
+  input view: :create, version: nil do |json, version, context|
+    book = Book.new
+    book.title = json['book']['title']
+    book.description = 'Not available'

+    # Make sure not to save here but only save in the controller
+    book
+  end
-  input_alias 'application/json', view: :create # maps application/json to to applicaton/vnd.acme.book.v1+json
+  input_alias 'application/json', view: :create # maps application/json to to applicaton/vnd.acme.book.create+json
 ```

 Validation will be done using the remapped validator.
-Aliasses map to version `nil` if that is available or `1` otherwise.
+Aliasses map to version `nil`.
 It is not possible to configure this version.

 ### HTML